-World Boxing News looks at the contrast in cannabis laws on United States soil after two cases a few years ago featuring Deontay Wilder and Mike Tyson.
+World Boxing News looks at the contrast in cannabis rules on United States soil following two cases a few years ago involving boxers.

 Firstly, the former WBC heavyweight champion Wilder got a suspended jail sentence.
-He had to serve 60 hours of community service for possession of marijuana.
+He had to serve 60 hours of community service for possession of marijuana in 2018.

-However, California welcomed Tyson with open arms due to opening a fully-operational farm.
+However, California and Las Vegas welcomed Tyson with open arms due to opening a fully-operational farm.

 The State law debate continues to dumbfound.

-This lookback comes after Alabama, Wilder’s home state, approved the use of marijuana for medical purposes last month.
+This lookback comes after Alabama, Wilder’s home state, approved using marijuana for medical purposes in 2021.

-“It is morally wrong to continue to treat Alabamans who suffer from severe medical conditions as criminals for using a substance that is now legal in 36 states.
+“It is morally wrong to continue to treat Alabamans who suffer from severe medical conditions.
+To treat them as criminals for using a substance that is now legal in 36 states.

 “However, we urge lawmakers to revise the provisions of the bill that create significant barriers for patients and their physicians.”

-A municipal court Judge Ricky McKinney found Wilder guilty a few days later.
+In a municipal court ruling, Judge Ricky McKinney found Wilder guilty a few days later.
 He handed down suspended jail time and two years of probation.

-The community order served at a local YCMA.
+The heavyweight champion at the time, Wilder served his community order out at a local YCMA.

-Paul Patterson, the lawyer, acting on behalf of the world title-holder, argued the drug found did not belong to Wilder.
+The lawyer, acting on behalf of the now former world title-holder, Paul Patterson, argued the drug found did not belong to Wilder.

-Other people had access to the car whilst he was on holiday the week before.
+Other people had access to the car while he was on holiday the week before.

-Whatever the full story was, Wilder had to take his medicine.
+Whatever the entire story was, Wilder had to take his medicine.
 But ironically, a state close to his homeland legalized marijuana just a short time after.

 In January 2018, California allowed former undisputed heavyweight king Mike Tyson to open a 40-acre farm after regulating cannabis for specific use under a new law.

-At the time, it was a blow to Wilder.
-Furthermore, he is currently the third-rated fighter in the top division and seeks out a comeback to the ring.
+It was a blow to Wilder, who is currently the top-rated WBC fighter in the rankings.
+He’s almost ready for a comeback to the ring.

-Wilder and Tyson have exchanged barbs on social media in the past.
-The current fighter had argued that the legend didn’t defeat that many Hall of Famers during his career.
+Ironically, Wilder and Tyson have exchanged barbs on social media.
+The Alabama Slammer had argued that Mike Tyson didn’t defeat that many Hall of Famers during his career.